 During Makoto's Help Me!! segment in BlazBlue: Continuum Shift EXTEND, Kokonoe demands that Makoto explain her shelf, to which she responds "You want me to explain furniture?"
 While this would be a typical response from a ditz and fit this trope under normal circumstances, the look on her face suggested she knew what Kokonoe was talking about, and she missed the point on purpose.
-Whether this makes it funnier is an exercise for the viewer.

 Another one in Valkenhayn's gag reel.
 Valky describes the legend of the "Sleeping Crimson-Eyed Pigtails" and goes on to mention that even Hakumen pees himself at the mere mention of it.
 Ragna's response?:

 Also happens in Litchi's gag reel.
 Taokaka forces a select few characters to play a magical board game, in which the player abides by the rules or else.
 Bang Shishigami falls on a square that forces him to get brutally beaten the crap outta him by a metal bat, which the game itself provides.
 The other player's responses?

 Tager: "Hmm...
 Well, I have to admit, that is a very nice metal bat."